greduan/blog-content/src/blog/2018-08-27-git-config.md

 These are basics, actually you need at least this to be able to run Git.
 I believe this is in every Git "getting started" guide or something like that.

-Though the `github.user` one is just a helper for
+Though the `github.user` used to be recommended by GitHub some years ago, I think it's no longer necessary or relevant.

     commit.gpgsign true